 There are many different learning methods, and everyone has a preference for different learning styles such as visual, kinesthetic, or auditory.

-For students who are inclined to visual or kinesthetic learning styles, it can be difficult to read the studying content all the time.
+For students inclined to visual or kinesthetic learning styles, it can be difficult to read the studying content all the time.

-Why You Should Consider to Use Text to Speech as a Student
+Why You Should Consider Using Text to Speech as a Student

 Even if you are fine with reading your texts, sometimes making changes while studying can improve your comprehension.
 As a result, text to speech can be effectively beneficial for your school life.